tcjdesign/dockerfiles/dokuwiki/2017-02-19b/README.md

 Running dokuwiki server:
 docker run --tty=true --interactive=true --detach=true --name=[name of your container] --volumes-from [name of your data container] --publish=[port on your host]:80 jonasbonno/dokuwiki

 Important!
-After creation complete install by goin to http(s)://[your hostname or IP]:[port]/install.php Please note that the container needs to be restarted after first run, due to permissions changed in the /var/tmp/nginx/fastcgi folder.
+After creation complete the install by going to http(s)://[your hostname or IP]:[port]/install.php Please note that the container needs to be restarted after first run, due to permissions changed in the /var/tmp/nginx/fastcgi folder.

 Upgrading is done by removing the dokuwiki server container and keeping the old dokuwiki data container.